charisseraso/MySQL_Data_Analysis/README.md

 ### 1. Top Customers by Total Spending

 The analysis identified the top 10 customers based on their total payment value.
-The highest displayed customer total was **7,274.88**, followed by other high-value customers with totals above **6,900**.
+The highest displayed customer total was **13,664.08**, followed by another high value customer at **7274.88**.

-This analysis combines customer, order, and payment data and counts distinct orders for each customer.
+This analysis used join function to combine 3 tables to obtain the total money spent by each unique customer id.

 ### 2. Monthly Revenue Trend

-Monthly revenue increased substantially over the period shown in the analysis.
+Monthly revenue dramatically increased from September 2016 to November 2017 on a monthly basis with a slight decline in December 2017

 Some notable monthly revenue values were: